Appendix 1 - The Australian Statistics Advisory Council

 The Act enables the Minister or the Australian Statistician to seek the advice of the Council on these matters.
 The Council also offers advice on these matters to the Minister or the Australian Statistician when it considers it appropriate to do so.

-The Act provides that the Council shall consist of a part-time Chairman, the Australian Statistician (ex officio), and between ten and twenty two part-time members, including one nominee of each State Premier and the Chief Ministers of the two Territories.
-The Chairman and members are appointed by the responsible Minister for periods of five years and up to three years respectively, and are eligible for reappointment.
+The Act provides that the Council shall consist of a part-time Chairperson, the Australian Statistician (ex officio), and between ten and twenty-two part-time members, including one nominee of each State Premier and the Chief Ministers of the two territories.
+The Chairperson and members are appointed by the responsible Minister for periods of five years and up to three years respectively, and are eligible for reappointment.

-The Chairman receives an annual fee, set by the Remuneration Tribunal, and members are reimbursed their travel costs, where applicable.
-Apart from the Chairman, no members receive remuneration for serving on the Council.
-Direct expenditure on ASAC during 2000-01 was $68,186.
+The Chairperson receives an annual fee, set by the Remuneration Tribunal, and members are reimbursed their travel costs, where applicable.
+Apart from the Chairperson, no members receive remuneration for serving on the Council.
+Direct expenditure on ASAC during 2001-02 was $35,982.
 These costs are met from the Executive component of the ABS budget allocation.

 Secretariat services for ASAC are provided by the ABS.
 The office of ASAC Secretary is held by the Assistant Statistician of the ABS Policy Secretariat Branch.
-Secretariat support, mainly involving organising and recording of meetings, administering membership and the preparation of Council’s Annual Report is provided by officers of the Policy Secretariat Branch.
-The cost of these services, which is included in the Branch’s normal running costs, was estimated to be $59,827 during 2000-01.
+Secretariat support, mainly involving organising and recording of meetings, administering membership and the members online Discussion Forum, and the preparation of Council’s Annual Report is provided by staff of the Policy Secretariat Branch.
+The cost of these services, which is included in the Branch’s normal running costs, was estimated to be $62,601 during 2001-02.
 Financial statements for the ABS are included in the ABS Annual Report.